jackie909/A-Whale-Off-the-Port-folio-/.ipynb_checkpoints/README-checkpoint.md

 ### Create a Custom Portfolio

-Harold is ecstatic that you were able to help him prove that the algorithmic trading portfolios are doing so well compared to the market and whales portfolios.
-However, now you are wondering whether you can choose your own portfolio that performs just as well as the algorithmic portfolios.
 Investigate by doing the following:

 1. Visit [Google Sheets](https://docs.google.com/spreadsheets/) and use the built-in Google Finance function to choose 3-5 stocks for your portfolio.